Diocletianic Persecution: Prior persecutions

 From its first appearance to its legalization under Constantine, Christianity was an illegal religion in the eyes of the Roman state.
 For the first two centuries of its existence, Christianity and its practitioners were unpopular with the people at large.
-Christians were always suspect, members of a "secret society" who communicated with a private code and who shied away from the public sphere.
-It was popular hostility—the anger of the crowd—which drove the earliest persecutions, not official action.
+Christians were always suspect, members of a "secret society" who communicated with a private code and shied away from the public sphere.
+It was popular hostility and the anger of the crowd that drove the earliest persecutions, not official action.
 Around 112, Pliny, the governor of Bithynia-Pontus, was sent long lists of denunciations of Christians by anonymous citizens, which Emperor Trajan advised him to ignore.
 In Lyon in 177, it was only the intervention of civil authorities that stopped a pagan mob from dragging Christians from their houses and beating them to death.

 To the followers of the traditional cults, Christians were odd creatures: not quite Roman but not quite barbarian either.
 Their practices were deeply threatening to traditional mores.
 Christians rejected public festivals, refused to take part in the imperial cult, avoided public office, and publicly criticized ancient traditions.
 Conversions tore families apart: Justin Martyr tells of a pagan husband who denounced his Christian wife, and Tertullian tells of children disinherited for becoming Christians.
 Traditional Roman religion was inextricably interwoven into the fabric of Roman society and state, but Christians refused to observe its practices.
-(Note: Early pagan opponents of the Christians would see their God as a political criminal, executed under a governor of Judea for proclaiming himself "King of the Jews", and note that their holy texts included an allegorical attack on the Roman state that prophesied its imminent destruction (Revelation).
-These arguments were less effective as time went on, since Christians were visibly apolitical.)
+(Note: Early pagan opponents of the Christians would see their God as a political criminal, executed under a governor of Judea for proclaiming himself "King of the Jews" and note that their holy texts included an allegorical attack on the Roman state that prophesied its imminent destruction (Revelation).
+Those arguments were less effective as time went on since Christians were visibly apolitical.)
 In the words of Tacitus, Christians showed "hatred of the human race" (odium generis humani).
 Among the more credulous, Christians were thought to use black magic in pursuit of revolutionary aims and to practise incest and cannibalism.

 Nonetheless, for the first two centuries of the Christian era, no emperor issued general laws against the faith or its Church.
-These persecutions were carried out under the authority of local government officials.
+The persecutions were carried out under the authority of local government officials.
 At Bithynia-Pontus in 111, it was Pliny; at Smyrna in 156 and Scilli near Carthage in 180, it was the proconsul; at Lyon in 177, it was the provincial governor.
-When Emperor Nero executed Christians for their alleged involvement in the fire of 64, it was a purely local affair; it did not spread beyond the city limits of Rome.
-These early persecutions were certainly violent, but they were sporadic, brief and limited in extent.
+When Emperor Nero executed Christians for their alleged involvement in the fire of 64, it was a purely local affair and did not spread beyond the city limits of Rome.
+The early persecutions were certainly violent but they were sporadic, brief, and limited in extent.
 They were of limited threat to Christianity as a whole.
 The very capriciousness of official action, however, made the threat of state coercion loom large in the Christian imagination.